-Zach Bleemer is an Assistant Professor of Economics at Princeton University in the Industrial Relations Section.
+Zach Bleemer is an Assistant Professor of Economics at Princeton University in the Industrial Relations Section and a faculty research fellow at the National Bureau of Economic Research.
 He is also a research associate of Opportunity Insights and the Center for Studies in Higher Education.

 Zach is a labor economist who studies American higher education.
 Download his CV, view his Google Scholar or Twitter (@zbleemer) profiles, or contact him at bleemer@princeton.edu.

-Princeton students: Sign up for Spring 2024 office hours HERE.
-PhD students from other universities may sign up for available slots the week before.
+Sign up for Fall 2024 office hours HERE.
+Non-Princeton PhD students may sign up for available slots one week before.

 Working Papers